ERElli/Hyde/Use Cases/Account/AccountUseCases.md

 Postconditions: the forget password screen is displayed

+Normal flow:
-Normal flow: the user enters the required information in the forget password screen which allows him to reset his password
+1. The user enters his username in  the required information text bar.
+2. The user presses the reset password button.

 Alternative flow: the user enters information that does not match the database information and is not able to reset his password.
 Instead his prompted to try again.